NC Mortgage Lender/Broker Examinations

 Entrance examinations are typically conducted within the first 18 months of licensure.

 A full-scope examination involves both off-site and on-site functions.
+A full scope examination will

 - Examination Report